 And remember: your customers are your best salespeople.
 Ask those who’ve purchased your digital products to provide you with testimonials that you can use as social proof in future marketing.

 Want to create, sell, and promote your digital products all from one platform — for free?
-Look no further than our all-in-one online storefront builder and AI-powered authoring tool.
+Look no further than our all-in-one online storefront builder, AI-powered authoring tool, and email marketing hub.
 Try The Leap for free now.

 Step 6: Grow your community